-The registrar maintains permanent records of each student enrolled at NCNM.
-A student's record contains an application file, personal information necessary for the business of NCNM, grade reports, and records of any official action by NCNM concerning that student.
-The Business Office, Financial Aid Office, Office of Student Services, and Academic Office may also maintain student files as required by their respective functions.
+The Registrar's Office maintains permanent records of each student enrolled at NCNM.
+Unless otherwise required by law or special circumstances, the college will generally follow the policies set forth in this section.
+Typically, a student's record contains an application file, personal information necessary for NCNM business, grade reports, and records of any official action by NCNM concerning the student.
 These records may be examined by the individual student upon written request.
-NCNM adheres to the intent of the Family Educational Rights and Privacy Act of 1974 (the Buckley Amendment), and to that end will observe the following guidelines:
+Students who wish to review their records may do so by submitting a request in writing 48 hours prior to the time they wish to view their records.
+Students may not take copies of documents.
+Students are notified annually of their rights under FERPA via email.
+The Business Office, Financial Aid Office, Office of Student Life, and Academic Office may also maintain student files as required by their respective functions.
+NCNM will maintain information on students in a secure, confidential manner in accordance with the Family Educational Rights and Privacy Act of 1974 (the Buckley Amendment-FERPA), and to that end will observe the following guidelines:

-- College officers may review student records. - NCNM holds the following information as directory information, which may be disclosed in response to legitimate requests: name, address, telephone number, email address, dates of attendance, enrollment status (full time, part time, leave of absence), academic program, graduation date, photograph and awards received. - Personal information about students will not be shared with third parties on or off campus, except as directed in writing by the student, the courts or governmental authorities. - A student who believes information contained in official records is inaccurate, misleading, or a violation of privacy may request that the records be amended.
+- College officers may review student records. - NCNM holds the following information as directory information, which may be disclosed in response to legitimate requests: name, address, telephone number, college email address, dates of attendance, enrollment status (full time, part time, and leave of absence), academic program, graduation date, photograph and awards received.
+NCNM will only print the following information in directories: name, year in school, college email, telephone. - Personal information about students will not be shared with third parties on or off campus except as directed in writing by the student, the courts or governmental agencies. - A student who believes information contained in official records is inaccurate, misleading or a violation of privacy may request that the records be amended.

-- A student has the right to file complaints with the appropriate agencies concerning alleged failures by NCNM to comply with applicable laws and rules and/or their implementing regulations. - In the event of a disagreement between student and administration as to the disposition of an issue, the student has the right to have placed in her/his academic file a statement reflecting her/his position.
+- A student has the right to file complaints with the appropriate agencies concerning alleged failures by NCNM to comply with applicable laws and rules, and/or their implementing regulations. - In the event of a disagreement between a student and the administration as to the disposition of an issue, the student has the right to place a personal position statement in their academic file. - NCNM may, in accordance with the Family Educational Rights and Privacy Act, disclose personally identifiable information from a student's education record without consent if the disclosure is in connection with a health or safety emergency.

 Each student is responsible for furnishing, completely and accurately, all information required by NCNM so that it may perform its proper function as an educational institution.
-If a student's circumstances change (e.g., name, address, financial situation, etc.), she/he is responsible for seeing that appropriate college officials are informed of the changed circumstance as soon as possible.
+If a student's circumstances change (e.g., name, address, financial situation, etc.), the student is responsible to ensure that appropriate college officials are informed of the changed circumstance as soon as possible.

 No part of a student's file, except directory information as noted above, will be released to any person outside of NCNM without written consent of the student, except as required by law.
 Records for students attending NCNM under the provisions of the Veterans Administration will be accessible to certain authorized state and federal personnel without prior consent in accordance with 45 CFR, part 99.31 and part 99.35.

 The Buckley Amendment does not apply to employment situations, nor does it apply to candidates for matriculation to NCNM.
 However, Human Resources and the Office of Admissions adhere strictly to guidelines of professional conduct.
-All student admission applicant and employee applicant records are the property of NCNM, and will not be released or returned except as outlined above.
+All student admission applicant and employee applicant records are the property of NCNM and will not be released or returned except as outlined above.

-Change of Program Track
+Change of Track